 What if I can’t make my appointment?

-Rachael has a 24 hour cancellation policy to ensure other clients don’t miss out on appointments.
-To change your booking, please call the clinic or email Rachael if out of office hours.
+We have a 24 hour cancellation policy to ensure other clients don’t miss out on appointments.
+To change your booking, please call the clinic or email us if out of office hours.
 If you are changing your appointment with less than 24 hours notice, a cancellation fee will apply.
 If you do not show for your appointment, you incur a full consultation fee.
 Please understand and respect our policy.